Andrej Plenković: State Secretary in the Ministry of Foreign Affairs

-Appointed by Minister of Foreign Affairs Gordan Jandroković, Plenković worked as a state secretary for European integration during the government of Prime Minister Jadranka Kosor.
+Appointed by the Minister of Foreign Affairs Gordan Jandroković, Plenković worked as a state secretary for European integration during the government of Prime Minister Jadranka Kosor.
 He had a prominent role in the campaign for a referendum on EU membership.
 Together with numerous media appearances, Plenković held dozens of lectures on joining the European Union in all Croatian counties.

 As a state secretary, Plenković also performed the duties of the political director for EU affairs, co-chair of the Stabilisation and Association Croatia–EU, national coordinator for the Danube Strategy of the European Union and co-chairman of the duties of the international commissions (Bavaria-Croatia, Croatia-Baden-Württemberg, Croatia-Flanders).
 He was on a board member of the Foundation for Civil Society Development, president of the Organizing Committee of the Croatia Summit in 2010 and 2011, and secretary of the Organizing Committee of the pastoral visit of the Pope Benedict XVI in 2011.

-Political engagement
+Political engagement (2011–present)

 Member of the Croatian Parliament

 In 2011, after seventeen years of professional work in diplomacy, Plenković joined the Croatian Democratic Union (HDZ).
-From December 2011 to July 2013, he was a Croatian Democratic Union member in the Croatian Parliament.
-He was elected in the 7th electoral district.
+From December 2011 to July 2013, he was a member of the Croatian Parliament from the 7th electoral district.
 Plenković was also a deputy member of delegation of the Croatian Parliament, the Parliamentary Assembly of the Mediterranean, and a member of a group of friendship with Bosnia and Herzegovina, Italy, France, Malta and Morocco.
-Prior to the referendum, Plenković held series of lectures on the European Union at the party rallies across Croatia and participated in numerous public debates, TV and radio shows.
-He is a member of the HDZ central committee, city committee Zagreb, regional committee Črnomerec, basic branch Jelenovac and the committee for foreign and European affairs.
+At that time, he was also active in the City of Zagreb's politics, specifically in the Črnomerec district, where he met many of his friends in the party.
+After being elected to the European Parliament, Plenković first transferred his mandate to Damir Jelić, who was shortly after succeeded by Nada Murganić.